CampusConnect-NovaNexus/CC-frontend-teacher/README.md

 ## License

-This project is proprietary and owned by NIT Manipur.
+This project is proprietary and owned by Charity Shashank and Jishnu

 ## Contact

-For any queries or support, please contact the development team at NIT Manipur.
+For any queries or support, please contact the development team:
+- Shashank
+- Jishnu
+- Charity